-The wine-growing municipality is located on the left bank of the Danube in the Lower Austrian wine-growing region of Wachau.
-The cadastral communities are Gut am Steg, Schwallenbach, Spitz and Vießling.
-The origin of Spitz dates back to the beginning of the 9th century.
-The area of Spitz was mentioned in documents as early as 830, when King Louis the German (806-876) confirmed the donation of the village of "Wahowa" by Emperor Charlemagne (742-814) to the Niederaltaich Monastery in Bavaria.
-The community is arranged in a large arc around the cone-shaped Burgberg, which is planted with vines and has the vineyard of the same name.
-A sub-vineyard of this is the Tausendeimerberg.
-Other vineyards are Almenreith, Amtsgarten, Auleithen, Axpoint (Subriede Hochrain), Baumgartenthal, Brandstatt, Donaugarten, Fluiding, Gasslreith, Point - Gut am Steg, Setzberg (Subrieden Fischkasten, Landstallen), Hartberg, Mühlgraben, Offenberg, Pluris, Singerriedel, Spitzer Birn, Spitzer Point, Steinborz, Tannen, Vogelleithen and Zornberg.
+The wine-growing municipality is located on the left bank of the Danube in the Wachau wine-growing region of Lower Austria.
+The cadastral communities are Gut am Steg, Schwallenbach, Spitz and Viessling.
+The origin goes back to the 9th century.
+The area of Spitz was mentioned in documents as early as 830, when King Louis the German (806-876) confirmed the donation of the village of "Wahowa" by Emperor Charlemagne (742-814) to the monastery of Niederaltaich in Bavaria.
+The municipality is in a large arc around the cone-shaped Burgberg, which is planted with vines, with the Riede of the same name with the Subriede Tausendeimerberg.
+Other vineyards are Almenreith, Amtsgarten, Auleithen, Axpoint (Subriede Hochrain), Baumgartenthal, Brandstatt, Donaugarten, Fluiding, Gasslreith, Hartberg, Kalkofen, Mühlgraben, Point - Gut am Steg, Setzberg (Subrieden Fischkasten, Landstallen), Offenberg, Pluris, Singerriedel, Spitzer Birn, Spitzer Point, Steinborz, Tannen, Vogelleithen and Zornberg.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller

 Dozent, Önologe und Weinbauberater, Bad Kreuznach